 At the heart of our business model is a commitment to true international competition and open skies.
-We believe that an open global economy is vital to free and fair trade, economic growth and fuller employment.
+We believe that an open global economy is vital to free and fair trade, economic growth, and fuller employment.

 The environmental impact of aviation is an increasingly important topic of debate within international aviation policy, and an area that we devote a great deal of time to.
 We are committed to reducing our environmental footprint and have taken important steps to become more sustainable and improve our environmental performance.
-We also believe governments must find a better balance between incentivising responsible corporate behaviour and motivating change, and avoid more punitive political and policy measures that financially weaken our industry and unfairly punish our customers.
+We also believe governments must find a better balance between incentivizing responsible corporate behavior and motivating change, and avoid punitive political and policy measures that financially weaken our industry and unfairly punish our customers.

 Thank you for taking the time to consider our views on international aviation policy.
 You can find out more about the latest issues affecting the aviation industry in our journal, Open Sky.